artemmukhin/Glass/README.md

 See the LICENSE file in the project root for more information.

-Make sure config.txt is in the same path as exe file (Judge) with following content:
+Make sure config.txt is in the same folder as exe file (Judge) with following content:
 `<path for the catalog where game data will be stored>`
 `<name of player1> <path for AI1>`
 `<name of player2> <path for AI2>`